Data-Driven Merton's Strategies via Policy Randomization: Introduction

-This paper aims to argue otherwise and show how RL can still be used to solve Merton's problem efficiently and effectively in a model-free, data-driven way, {\it even} for small investors.
-Indeed, we construct an auxiliary problem that allows for a special class of stochastic policies -- Gaussian policies to be specific with a particular variance function -- to relax the original Merton problem.
-The problem is inspired by the stochastic relax control formulation first proposed by \citet{wang2018exploration} for continuous-time RL.
-We then prove that the mean of the optimal Gaussian policy to the auxiliary problem is the optimal policy to the original Merton problem.
-This in turn justifies and demonstrates the significance of this auxiliary problem and, by extension, the randomized approach.
-More importantly, once stochastic policies are engaged, we are then in the realm of RL and able to develop RL algorithms based on the general theory and algorithms established in \citet{jia2021policy,jia2021pgac,jia2023q} to solve the constructed auxiliary problem with Gaussian policies.
-In particular, we design an algorithm tailor made for the Merton problem with power utility functions by leveraging its homothetic properties to enhance efficiency.
-We prove the convergence of the proposed algorithm in the Black--Scholes market with the ``optimal" convergence rate typical in the literature.
-Interestingly, we show that stochastic policies are indeed {\it necessary} for our algorithms to work because these algorithms do not update any deterministic policies.
-Intuitively, as stochastic policies degenerate into a point mass (a deterministic policy), the variance of the reinforcement signal becomes so large that it no longer guides any policy improvement.
+This paper challenges this conventional wisdom and demonstrates that RL can nonetheless be employed to solve Merton’s problem efficiently and effectively in a model-free, data-driven manner even for small investors.
+We construct an auxiliary problem that relaxes the original Merton problem by allowing a certain class of randomized policies---specifically, Gaussian policies with a particular variance structure.
+This formulation is inspired by the stochastic relaxed control framework introduced by \citet{wang2018exploration} for continuous-time RL.
+We prove that the mean of the optimal Gaussian policy for the auxiliary problem coincides with the optimal policy of the original Merton problem, thereby justifying the auxiliary formulation and the use of randomized policies.
+More importantly, once randomized policies are incorporated, the problem falls naturally within the RL paradigm, enabling us to develop RL algorithms based on the general theory and methods established in \citet{jia2021policy,jia2021pgac,jia2023q}.
+In particular, we design an algorithm tailored to the Merton problem with power utility functions by leveraging their homothetic properties to enhance computational efficiency.
+We prove convergence of the proposed algorithm in the Black-Scholes market, achieving the ``optimal” convergence rate typical in the literature.
+Notably, we show that randomized policies are necessary for our algorithms to function: the algorithms do not update deterministic policies, as demonstrated by analyzing the impact of the temperature parameter controlling the degree of randomization.
+When randomized policies degenerate to point masses (deterministic policies), the variance of the reinforcement signal becomes prohibitively large, preventing effective policy improvement.